noriyoshiabe/NASequencer/doc/en/mml.md

 #include 'drums.mml'
 ```

-Included file must be placed in the directory that is specified by [Include Search Path](TODO).
+Included file must be placed in the directory that is specified by [Preferences - Include Search Path](preference.md#Include Search Path).

 This directive is used for importing a macro, a initialization or etc those are used frequently.